 Spend more time in nature

-It is so easy to feel hard done and cheated by life because we live in a society that breeds discontent by defining success and happiness as having money to burn, owning bigger homes, nicer cars, and more ‘stuff’ than our neighbours.
+It is so easy to feel hard done and cheated by life because we live in a society that breeds discontent by defining success and happiness as having money to burn, owning bigger homes, nicer cars and more ‘stuff’ than our neighbours but remember, more stuff does not always lead to a health, happy life.

 What do you think?

-What are your tips for living a happier healthier life?
+What are your tips for living a healthy, happy life life?
 What do you do that brings a smile to your face – and the face of others.
-We would love to hear form you so do share your experiences .
+We would love to hear form you, so do share your experiences.

 As always, your interaction with our posts creates a reservoir of wisdom for all our readers to benefit from so please share your thoughts, stories and questions in the comments box below and remember to tweet, like and +1 ~ thanks